dvcorreia/ac2-detpic-pcb-shield/hardware/20182019-TH/README.md

 ## Description

 - This board implements the default circuitry of the 2018/2019 subject guide
-- All of its components are throught hole
+- All of its components are through hole
 - The routes were computed using [Freerouting](https://freerouting.org/freerouting/using-with-kicad)

-## Sugestions
+## Suggestions

-- Replace some throught hole components with SMD
+- Replace some through hole components with SMD
 - Use resistor arrays

 ## Pins